elucify/temp-controller/README.md

 TempController
 ==============

-C++ code for home-built Arduino temperature controller
+C++ Arduino library for home-built Arduino temperature controller

 Schematics for open source hardware to follow (if/when I have time)